Determining plane curve singularities from its polars: Recovering the singular points from the base points of the polars

 \end{proof}

-As a consequence of the proof of Proposition \ref{Pro-value-satellite} we infer the following result, which determines for which free points $p \in \caS(\xi)$ (besides the rupture points) there exists some branch of $\xi$ which goes through $p$ and is non-singular after it.
+As a consequence of the proof of Proposition \ref{Pro-value-satellite} we infer the following result, which determines those free points $p \in \mathcal{S}(\xi)$ (besides the rupture points) admitting branches of $\xi$ going through $p$ and non-singular after $p$.